MYSTERY WRITER, EDITOR, BOOK COACH

 What’s your turnaround time for standalone editorial services?

 What if I sign up for a coaching package, but miss a deadline?

 Sometimes things do happen to impede progress and best intentions.
 We get sick, we have a work emergency at the day job, a family member needs our help.
-If you anticipate not being able to hit a deadline, please let me know with as much notice as possible, and I’ll send you a new link to reschedule for a different Sunday.
-Pages may only be submitted on Sundays.
-This lets me manage my workflow and provide the best possible feedback to all clients.
+If you anticipate not being able to hit a deadline, please let me know with as much notice as possible (ideally by the Friday before your deadline, at the latest), and we’ll reschedule for a different Sunday deadline.
+Please note that your rescheduled deadline may end up being two weeks past the original deadline, and not the following week, depending on how many people have already scheduled deadlines.
+I do not read for more than four clients in any given week to ensure the quality of my feedback.
+Also, when you reschedule, it will still be on a Sunday, though I occasionally will make an exception with advance notice and if my schedule permits.
+Sunday deadlines are necessary for me to manage my workflow and provide the best possible feedback to all clients.
+If your deadline reschedule request is approved for a different day of the week, you will likely experience a delay in the feedback.
 If you have a pattern of missing / rescheduling deadlines, we may need to discuss whether a coaching program is right for you at this time.
 And as mentioned before, if you’re not handing in work because you’re stuck, let’s talk and work together to get you unstuck!

 What is the purpose of the calls in your coaching packages?